opalmedapps/opal-app/README.md

 ###Simple App displayed in browser
 ####Steps:
-1. Download the mobile code from the repository
+1. Download the mobile app code from the mobile folder in the repository.
 2. Download NodeJS following the instructions in this manual [Install Node!](https://nodejs.org/en/download/).
 3. Install the node packages, http-server to create a localhost for the app, via ` npm install http-server -g`
-4.
+4. Go to the folder where the mobile app code was donwloaded and simple type the command `http-server`;
+5. Go to localhost:8080 in your browser and the app should display.

+###Cordova
+####Steps: